Updated 11/20/2021 to include 9 self care ideas to treat yourself to Self Sare Sundays.

 - Spend time planning out your week ahead.
 Maybe you can coordinate weekly details with family members to ease some stress in the upcoming days.

-There is no right or wrong answer here!
-Listen to what you need right now and pick self care activities that improve your quality of life.
+There’s no right or wrong answer here!
+Listen to what you need and pick self care activities that improve your quality of life.

 Be Silent and Listen Carefully